-Composites of the large-scale atmospheric precursors to the heaviest 25 rainfall events for the WSNI, NWEW and SEE regions were computed across the larger north Atlantic region to assess the more remote influences.
-Atmospheric fields 5 days prior to the heaviest 3-hour events are displayed in Fig. 12.
-Consistent with Champion et al. (2019), the geopotential height fields display coherent patterns with some weak signals of high evaporation rates in the north west Atlantic and strong moisture fluxes affecting parts of the north Atlantic, particularly for WSNI precursors.
-Elevated dewpoints are seen over Newfoundland from 9 days prior to the events with increasing evaporation in the mid north Atlantic from 5 days prior, with both signals propagating toward the east (not shown).
-The geopotential height fields are characterised by a tri-pole pattern with elevated values over Newfoundland (NFL) and near the UK with depressed values in the central northern Atlantic (CNA) around 40-50°W, 50-60°N (see boxes in Fig. 12b).
+Composites of the large-scale atmospheric precursors to the heaviest 25 rainfall events for the WSNI, NWEW and SEE regions were computed across the larger North Atlantic region to assess the more remote influences.
+Atmospheric fields 5 days prior to the heaviest 3-hr events are displayed in Figure 12.
+Consistent with Champion et al. (2019), the geopotential height fields display coherent patterns with some weak signals of high evaporation rates in the North West Atlantic and strong moisture fluxes affecting parts of the North Atlantic, particularly for WSNI precursors.
+Elevated dew points are seen over Newfoundland from 9 days prior to the events with increasing evaporation in the mid North Atlantic from 5 days prior, with both signals propagating towards the east (not shown).
+The geopotential height fields are characterized by a tri-pole pattern with elevated values over Newfoundland (NFL) and near the United Kingdom with depressed values in the central northern Atlantic (CNA) around 40-50°W, 50-60°N (see boxes in Figure 12b).

-The tripole pattern of geopotential height appears to signify a meandering jet stream that, for the cases identified, promotes a warm, moist flow towards the UK from the south.
-Francis and Vavrus (2015) use geopotential height contours and the ratio of meridional and zonal wind components to diagnose the waviness of the jet stream and its changes over time; here we focus on the geopotential height anomalies linked with the identified heavy rainfall events and as such are not able to make a simple link to the the jet stream structure.
+The tripole pattern of geopotential height appears to signify a meandering jet stream that, for the cases identified, promotes a warm, moist flow towards the United Kingdom from the south.
+Francis and Vavrus (2015) use geopotential height contours and the ratio of meridional and zonal wind components to diagnose the waviness of the jet stream and its changes over time; here we focus on the geopotential height anomalies linked with the identified heavy rainfall events and as such are not able to make a simple link to the jet stream structure.